Bijlesh-S/Indian-Currency-Recognition-System/README.md

-# 💰 Indain Currency Recognition System
+# 💰 Indian Currency Recognition System

 A deep learning–based system that automatically recognizes Indian currency denominations from images using **Convolutional Neural Networks (CNNs)**.
 This project was built to demonstrate how AI can bridge accessibility, automation, and accuracy in real-world financial scenarios.